-Pulmonary Disease Among People who Report Vaping
+Pulmonary Disease Among People Who Report Vaping

 Confirmed Cases and Deaths: